grafana/loki/docs/sources/setup/install/helm/deployment-guides/aws.md

     ```

     This will create a secret called `loki-basic-auth` in the `loki` namespace.
 We will reference this secret in the Loki Helm chart configuration.

+1. Create a `canary-basic-auth` secret for the canary:

+    ```bash
+    kubectl create secret generic canary-basic-auth \
+      --from-literal=username=<USERNAME> \
+      --from-literal=password=<PASSWORD> \
+      -n loki
+    ```
+    We create a literal secret with the username and password for Loki canary to authenticate with the Loki gateway.
+    **Make sure to replace the placeholders with your desired username and password.**